WISDOM FOR LIVING DAILY DEVOTIONAL

 However, with sixty children, I don’t know how much impact he would have been able to make in the divine assignment given him to judge Israel!
 I would have loved to read how he was able to cope with sixty children and judging Israel!
 But the Bible is silent on his activities as a judge.

-Judges 12:11-12 says, “After him, Elon from Zebulun became Israel’s judge.
-He judged Israel for ten years.
-When he died, he was buried at Aijalon in Zebulun” (New Living Translation).
+Judges 12:11-12 says, “After him [Ibzan], Elon the Zebulunite judged Israel.
+He judged Israel ten years.
+And Elon the Zebulunite died and was buried at Aijalon in the country of Zebulun” (New King James Version).
 I don’t know what type of life he lived that the Bible didn’t say anything significant about him.
 The Bible gives his tenure a total blackout!

 Abdon, an Ephraimite, judged Israel for eight years.
 Nothing is also said concerning the assignment God gave him.
 The Bible only talks about what his 40 sons and 30 grandsons did.
 Abdon’s 40 sons and 30 grandsons rode on seventy donkeys – the luxury cars of their day.
-It was good he got his sons and grandsons expensive cars (donkeys), but what about God’s assignment for him?
+It was good he got expensive cars (donkeys) for his sons and grandsons, but what about God’s assignment for him?

-“After Elon died, Abdon son of Hillel, from Pirathon, became Israel’s judge.
-He had forty sons and thirty grandsons, who rode on seventy donkeys.
-He was Israel’s judge for eight years.
-Then he died and was buried at Pirathon in Ephraim, in the hill country of the Amalekites” (Judges 12:13-15 New Living Translation).
+Judges 12:13-15 says, “After him [Elon], Abdon the son of Hillel the Pirathonite judged Israel.
+He had forty sons and thirty grandsons, who rode on seventy young donkeys.
+He judged Israel eight years.
+Then Abdon the son of Hillel the Pirathonite died and was buried in Pirathon in the land of Ephraim, in the mountains of the Amalekites” (New King James Version).

 What is the value or worth of your life?
 Your valuables don’t determine your true value.
 Is the worth of your life in terms of material acquisition and worldly attainment?
 Your life is worth more than things.
 Paul said, “But my life is worth nothing unless I use it for doing the work assigned me by the Lord Jesus — the work of telling others the Good News about God’s wonderful kindness and love” (Acts 20:24 New Living Translation).

 You’re not here on earth just to procreate.
-You must discover and fulfill the purpose of God for your life.
-Whatever purpose God has called you to fulfil, make full proof of it.
+You must discover and fulfil the purpose of God for your life.
+Whatever purpose God has called you to fulfil, make full proof of it – complete it.
 Do not be slack; do not lose your focus.
 Having children is exciting.
-If you are still looking up to God for your own children, I pray that the LORD will answer your prayer this season.
+If you are still looking up to God for your own children, I pray that the Lord will answer your prayer this season.
 You will soon become a joyful parent.

-However, every parent must go beyond having children and subdue and have dominion (Genesis 1:28).
-Do not live just to give birth to children; live to fulfil your divine purpose.
+However, every parent must go beyond having children; each parent must subdue and have dominion (Genesis 1:28).
+Do not live only to give birth to children; live to fulfil your divine purpose.
 That does not mean you should neglect your family.

 There is more to you than being a husband or a wife, or a father or a mother.
 Your children will leave you one day to go and start their own families.
 I pray that you will not fail your family.
 I also pray you’ll live a meaningful and impactful life.
 You will live a life of significance in Jesus’ name.